Separation Related Resources

 The City of New York

-The Department of Consumer and Worker Protection’s NYC Financial Empowerment Centers provide free one-on-one professional, financial counseling over the phone.
+The Department of Consumer and Worker Protection’s NYC Financial Empowerment Centers now provide free one-on-one professional, financial counseling over the phone.
 Counselors can help you create a budget, manage bills, save for essentials, deal with student loans, and more.
-Make an appointment online.
+Visit NYC.gov/talkmoney to make an appointment online.

 New York Public Library